 You get it by now — canal runs are flat.
 But if you’re more into sweat-dripping, humbling workouts, know that we’ve got that too.
 Take a run up the largest mountain range in Phoenix: the Superstition Mountains.
 Climb to the highest point (about 5,000ft.) through a forest of cacti for ultimate bragging rights and the best views.
 Fancy yourself a treasure hunter?
 Legend has it there’s a lost gold mine somewhere in these mountain ranges.

-Deem Hills Recreation Area is a workout for your body and an educational exercise for you mind.
+Deem Hills Recreation Area is a workout for your body and an educational exercise for your mind.
 See, running Deems Hill lets you in on a piece of ancient history.
-The characteristic rock formations date back to the dinosaurs and the trails and, while hilly, showcase a variety of desert vegetation: from saguaros and cholla to Palo Verde trees and barrel cacti.
+The characteristic rock formations date back to the dinosaurs, and the trails and, while hilly, showcase a variety of desert vegetation: from saguaros and cholla to Palo Verde trees and barrel cacti.
 Run the base trail for a route just short of a 10k, or add in some extra miles and climb to the top for serious views of Ludden Mountain.

 More hillwork?
 Why not climb a mountain?
 In Phoenix, runners enjoy a good challenge, and we like to hit the Cholla Trail at Camelback Mountain for some short (2.6 miles round-trip) but difficult hill climb.
 The ascent is a little over 1200ft., but the views at the top are worth the burning quads!
 Fitt Tip: this popular trail is a heavily trafficked area, so arrive early to find a parking spot (they’re limited) for the scenic sunrise!